hpi-epic/pricewars-merchant/README.md

 ## Machine Learning Sample Merchant

 Note: Look at [this notebook](merchant_sdk/samples/Working\ with\ Kafka\ data.ipynb) for a quick access to the Kafka data using pandas and the merchant sdk.

+### Concept

+A machine learning merchant is like any other merchant, interacting on the marketplace.
+The difference is, that it uses trained models for predicting the demand of the customer for a product.
+These models need to be created and updated over time, which takes too much time to do on each price update.
+So updates to the models are done concurrently (asynchronously) by another process.

+The `machine_learning` folder contains

+* a new Merchant `MLMerchant.py`
+	* works as the sample merchants
+	* does not react to sold notifications
+	* maintains a constant amount of offers on the market
+	* update price of offers:
+		* randomly (exponential price distribution); if no model is available
+		* calculating the price that optimizes the expected profit for predicted customer demand; if model is available
+* `market_learning.py` download log data and trains a customer demand model.
+Overwrites model on filesystem

+The MLMerchant process invokes the `market_learning.py` script regularly and always reloads the model from the filesystem.

 ### Data